sycom/userScripts/readme.md

 ## A userscripts collection
 You must have greasemonkey addon installed in your Firefox browser in order to make those scripts work (Tampermonkey in Chrome may work also)...

+### Search Engine Jumper (v0.1 - first launch) - SEJ branch
+Did you know Google is not the only search engine around there?
+With Search Engine Jumper, when you perform a search on the internet, you will be provided a lot of links to search same terms on other search engines.
+Currently works (more or less) on Searx (some instances), Google, Yahoo and Bing.
+No data collected or anything, of course.
+Stay tuned...

 ### Out of Amazon (v0 - first launch for testing purpose)
 The idea came when speaking about amazon with a friend who is a bookseller.
 His clients should be able, when browsing amazon, to go straight to his online store to buy him the same book.
 So was born the [Out of Am*z*n userscript](http://sycom.github.io/outOfAm-z-n).
 #### What it does